cypress-io/cypress-documentation/content/guides/dashboard/organizations.md

 - Once SSO is set up in the Dashboard, Users should be invited via your SSO provider, not the Dashboard.
-- All SSO Users are initailly added with the
+- All SSO Users are initially added with the
   [User Role](https://on.cypress.io/users#User-roles) of Member.
 If a User needs different User Role permissions, this can be changed via the Cypress Dashboard by a current member with the role of Owner or Admin.